 Honestly, either is possible.
 And big surprise, there’s not a whole lot of data to help us understand what changes may make a difference.
 In one survey of more than 200 patients, most people had limited at least one food group, and of those, about 86% had cut out multiple groups, according to the report in Dermatology.
 The top targets: gluten, dairy, refined sugar, tomatoes, and alcohol.
 About 30% said their symptoms improved—but a few said they worsened.

 Sugars, milk, cheese, and other dairy products can raise insulin levels, which in turn can trigger an overproduction of androgens, a type of hormone that appears to be a factor in HS, according to the Mayo Clinic.
-So limiting those.
 Similarly, avoiding foods with gluten, particularly those that include yeast to rise (bread, pizza dough, etc.) may also help lesions heal.

 The key to figuring out what your food triggers might be?
 Keep food diary and track your symptoms.
 Working with a registered dietician can also help.